 Facts and figures on Quantum X bio

-- Ready for exploring live cell printing using custom bioinks
+- Ready to explore live cell printing with custom bioresins

-- Quick start and inspiration by bioprinting STL library
+- Quick start and inspiration by Bioprinting Model Library

-- Ideal for multi-user facilities: Modular system for wide range of applications
+- Ideal for multi-user facilities: Modular system for a wide range of applications

 Explore the full spectrum of biomedical applications

 - Cell scaffolds